warandoates/ProductivityCheatSheet/Tips.md

 **Being able to fly in your terminal is an awesome skill.
 Using a combo of typing speed, terminal commands, aliases, Vim (_if you dare_), and practice, anyone can be terminal pro; a command-line wizard**

-If you want to be a productive wizard, foundational skills must be developed.
-It's essential to be able to develop best practices with typing skills, and practice to build a an improving wpm speed.
-The following are some good resources for practicing typing skills:
+In order to maximize developer tools and helpers, it's essential to have a solid foundation with typing.
+To improve your skills, the following are some good resources:

 >http://www.keybr.com/
 > - employs statistics and smart algorithms to automatically generate typing lessons matching your skills;